How do you maintain compliance with gambling regulations in 2026?

 - Anti-money laundering (AML), KYC touchpoints where affiliates intersect

-Affiliates should treat compliance as an operational discipline: clear policies, documented approvals, and collaboration with operator compliance teams reduce ambiguity and exposure.
+Affiliates should treat compliance as an operational discipline, not a final legal check.
+Clear policies, documented approvals, version control, and regular coordination with operator compliance teams reduce ambiguity and make incidents easier to investigate.

 Regulatory research and monitoring strategies

 Keeping pace with regulatory change requires structured research and ongoing monitoring.
-A proactive approach prevents last-minute campaign stoppages and supports defensible decision-making.
+A proactive approach helps prevent last-minute campaign pauses and supports defensible decision-making if a platform, operator, or regulator asks how a campaign was approved.

-Maintain a regulatory calendar and jurisdiction matrix that records applicable laws, effective dates, and contact points for each market you target.
-Update it after any campaign change or new launch.
+Maintain a regulatory calendar and jurisdiction matrix that records applicable laws, effective dates, restricted messaging, required disclosures, and contact points for each market you target.
+Update it after any campaign change, new channel launch, new operator requirement, or material policy update.

 - Maintaining a regulatory calendar and jurisdiction matrix